solidcouch/solidcouch/docs/instances.md

 - [SolidCouch Test instance](https://app.solidcouch.org) - Testing community running the latest SolidCouch software.
 It may change or disappear without notice.

 - Start your own!

+To join, you need a [Solid Pod](./solid-pod.md).
+This is where your data will be stored.